litonarefin/easy-elementor-addons/readme.txt

 41. [Header, Footer, & Comment Builder](https://master-addons.com/demos/header-footer-comment-builder/): We have developed a dynamic header footer and comment builder system.
 Just create a template from Master Addons option and assign it as a header, or footer, or comment.
 Then customize it with Elementor page builder.

 42. [Entrance Animation](https://master-addons.com/demos/entrance-animation/): If you want to create an eye-catching animation for your sections then you need Entrance Animation.
 There is a lot of pre-built animation available, you need to set duration and delay properly.

+43. [Advanced Image](https://master-addons.com/demos/advanced-image/): Add different image on hover, tilt effect, ribbon in your image.
+Advanced image element will help you to express more about your media file.

+44. Post/Page Duplicator: It's annoying to create the same structure again and again for a post or page.
+You can just duplicate your designed page or post and replace your content properly, without designing the page from beginning.

 And many more that are listed at the top list.